 Fast food and fast casual restaurants often serve meals in single-use, throw away packaging that ends up in landfills or sometimes on the side of the road.
 If only 50% of the 5,760 lunches in our example were of this type, visualize the pile of packaging waste that would be created by 2,880:

 - Drink Cups, Lids, Straws or Stirrers

 - Napkins (how many people grab just one?)

 - Catsup, Soy Sauce, Sugar Packets (how many people take just one?)

 Taking your lunch to work has similar benefits to taking lunch to school as well as saving money and reducing waste.
 With a little effort, taking lunch to work can be easy, inexpensive, healthy, and green.

-- Take lunch in a reusable insulated bag or other carrier, with a cool pack if needed.
+- Take your lunch in a reusable insulated bag or another carrier, with a cool pack if needed.

 - Use reusable containers, utensils, napkins, and cups or bottles.